Bhuvilol/Note_fy/README.md

 ## Contributing

 Contribute to enhance the application's features or improve its usability are welcome.
-Please follow the steps outlined in the "Contributing" section of the README.
+Please follow the steps outlined in the "Usage" section of the README.

 ## License